-Mexican Insurance for Driving and Haggling For Bargains in Mexico
+Haggling For Bargains in Mexico and Mexican Insurance for Driving

 You may have preconceived ideas about how commerce works in Mexico, but it’s wise to play it by ear as you visit shops, restaurants, and other commercial locations during your trip.
 Although haggling may be appropriate in some spots, it isn’t acceptable in others.
 Your attempts to haggle could be viewed adversely if you don’t exercise a bit of common sense.
 One area in which you might be tempted to skimp is with your Mexican insurance for driving.
-Although you might seek the lowest rates possible, there are some extras that are worth paying a bit more for as you get your car insurance for Mexico.
-Mexican insurance for driving is required in order to drive legally on any highway in Mexico.
+Although you might seek the lowest rates possible, some extras are worth paying a bit more for as you get your car insurance for Mexico.
+Authorities require Mexican insurance for driving to drive legally on any highway in Mexico.

 Franchises and Chains

 Although mom-and-pop shops may leave room for a bit of bargaining, most chains are not amenable to this behavior.
 Pemex, for example, is the option for purchasing gasoline, and haggling isn’t an option.
-Your costs will be tallied in pesos by the pump, which will be operated by a worker.
+Your costs will be tallied in pesos by the pump, which a worker will operate.
 You will need to pay in currency, either dollars or pesos.
 If you use dollars, your exchange rate will be based on the posted rate.
 Similarly, a chain grocery or goods store will probably not allow for bargaining.
-You may be able to pay with plastic in such places, which may affect your overall costs based on foreign activity fees.
+You may be able to pay with plastic in such places, affecting your overall costs based on foreign activity fees.

 In situations involving unclear pricing, you may have room to negotiate.
 For example, a second-hand store or booth may not include clear labeling of prices, and you may be able to make an offer.